Loading...

 Portion Control

-Reduce the portion size of paratha and paneer to help moderate the spike in glucose levels.
+Start by reducing the portion size of your paratha and paneer meal.
+Enjoy smaller portions to help minimize the impact on your blood sugar levels.

 Stay Hydrated